 Unit 4, Strategists and Agency: Effecting Strategic Transformation.
 In this Unit, we consider the role of those effecting strategy - the place and role of strategists, who are the agents who craft and then lead implementation.
-Considering ways how strategy is translated throughout the organisation it identifies common issues to do with strategic renewal and change agency, as well as some of the alignment risks that come with leading the strategy process.
+Considering ways in which strategy is translated throughout the organisation, it identifies common issues to do with strategic renewal and change agency, as well as some of the alignment risks that come with leading the strategy process.

 Unit 7, Talent: Aligning Human Capital with Strategy.
-How organisations manage, enhance, and deploy their people in bringing about strategy implementation, considering its alignment with strategic priorities and capabilities.
+This Unit considers how organisations manage, enhance, and deploy their people in bringing about strategy implementation, considering its alignment with strategic priorities and capabilities.
 Connecting effective strategy implementation with talent management, it considers how to translate human capital into strategies for performance, as well as the placement of people as strategic assets in guiding implementation.

 Unit 8, Adaptability: Techniques to Drive Positive Strategic Transformation.
 This Unit begins a discussion on "purpose" (Part 3) in converting strategy, focusing on the synergy challenges and synergy opportunities available when implementing strategy.
 It discusses the tactical strategy moves that organisations adapt to in creating distinct market space and growth.
 By considering the parts of this positive strategy it deals with the choices useful to frame strategy around strengths and opportunities, such as how to use the positive in downsizing and outsourcing.